 Almonds

 The diet recommends eating four to five servings of this food group per week.
 With regard to almonds, one serving of almonds is just one-third cup.
-The healthy monounsaturated fat in almonds contributes to lower blood cholesterol levels and reduced arterial inflammation, which ultimately helps lower the pressure inside the arteries.
+The healthy monounsaturated fat in almonds contributes to lower blood cholesterol levels and reduced arterial inflammation This in turn ultimately helps lower the pressure inside the arteries.

 Walnuts